 If you just look at the chart, you might think, “Wow that stock dropped over 50% from its recent high in just a month.
 It must be oversold!”

 Well, if you look at the RSI, it’s below 30.
 Remember what we said earlier about the RSI?
-Penny stocks are generally considered oversold when RSI is below 30 overbought when its above 70.
+Oversold penny stocks are when RSI is below 30 and overbought when it’s above 70.
 That said, you can clearly see the RSI is at 14.62, well below 30.

 Again, keep in mind, just because the RSI is below 30, it does not mean the stock can’t go lower.
 This is key when you’re looking to buy penny stocks for a potential reversal.
 I learned this the hard way when I was first starting out to trade.
 Over time, you’ll learn how to trade penny stocks using the RSI and other indicators with some time and effort.

-Make sure you properly risk manage and use other indicators to potentially increase the probability of trade.
+Make sure you use risk management tools and use other indicators to potentially increase the probability of trade.

 Now, I actually traded this stock and had a trading plan.

 I waited for the penny stock to form a base before I bought shares.
 I had a target in mind and proper stops in place.

 Here’s a look at where I actually bought the stock (it’s where the horizontal and vertical line intersect).

 The stock caught a pop the next day, and I ended up taking profits.